substrate-asia/hackathon-2023-summer/projects/45-MoonLayer/README.md

 * Reduced risk: MoonLayer's simplicity minimizes risks.
 Meanwhile, Optimistic rollups are systemically complex through their fraud proof scheme, and ZK rollups have encapsulated complexity where cryptography can be easily broken if not done right/tested properly.

-## The bridge

-The Bridge is constructed as a dapp on a smart contract within MoonLayer.
-It plays a crucial role in transferring assets between Moonbeam and MoonLayer.
-In its current state of development, the Bridge efficiently facilitates the transfer of tokens between these two platforms

-As outlined in our Roadmap, there are plans to expand its capabilities to include the transfer of NFTs (Non-Fungible Tokens) between Moonbeam and MoonLayer in the future."

 ## Decentralized sequencer system

 MoonLayer's Sovereign model facilitates a decentralized sequencer system, where anyone can run a sequencing node to listen to transactions and bundle and upload rollup batches using our client on their computer.